Pyramid of Neferefre

-The pyramid of Neferefre, also known as the pyramid of Raneferef, (in ancient Egyptian Nṯrỉ bꜣw Nfr-f-Rꜥ ("Divine is Neferefre's power")) is a 25th century BC unfinished pyramid complex built for the Egyptian pharaoh Neferefre of the Fifth Dynasty.
+The pyramid of Neferefre, also known as the pyramid of Raneferef, (in ancient Egyptian: Nṯrỉ bꜣw Nfr-f-Rꜥ ("Divine is Neferefre's power")) is a 25th century BC unfinished pyramid complex built for the Egyptian pharaoh Neferefre of the Fifth Dynasty.
 Neferefre's unfinished pyramid is the third and final one built on the Abusir diagonal – a figurative line connecting the Abusir pyramids with Heliopolis – of the necropolis, sited south-west of Neferirkare's pyramid.

 The pyramid was hastily converted into a square mastaba or primeval mound after Neferefre's early death.
-In the period between his death and mummification, an improvised, north-south oriented limestone mortuary temple was built on a strip of platform originally intended for the casing of the pyramid.
+In the period between his death and mummification, an improvised, north–south oriented limestone mortuary temple was built on a strip of platform originally intended for the casing of the pyramid.
 It is unclear who constructed this initial phase of the temple, though clay sealings found in its vicinity suggest that it may have been the ephemeral ruler Shepseskare who commissioned it.
 During the reign of Nyuserre, Neferefre's younger brother, the temple was expanded twice.
 In the second phase, built from mudbrick, the temple was significantly extended to the east, a transverse corridor leading to five storage rooms was added, as were ten two-story storage magazines in the northern side of the temple, and, most significantly, a hypostyle hall.
 It contained twenty-two or twenty-four wooden columns, all lost, and many stone and wooden statues of the ruler, of which fragments have been found.
-A limestone Statuette of Neferefre is significant among these statues, as it presents a motif previously only known from a single statue of Khafre.
+A limestone ka Statuette of Neferefre is significant among these statues, as it presents a motif previously only known from a single statue of Khafre.
 The usual elements of an entrance hall, columned courtyard, and five niche statue temple were forgone, though the entrance hall and columned courtyard were added in during the third phase of construction.